 Once this part is completed, the result is a pure and potent Aloe vera powder that is sent for laboratory testing to confirm it meets all desired specifications.

-Subsequently, the powder is transported to Dr. Danhof in the Dallas, Texas area.
-Dr. Danhof then performs his own testing to assure the Aloe vera powder meets his and NatureCity®'s standards.
+Subsequently, the powder is transported to Dr. Danhof's lab in the Dallas, Texas area.
+Dr. Danhof's lab then performs its own testing to assure the Aloe vera powder meets his and NatureCity®?s standards.

 Dietary Supplement / 120 capsules